A3kinzu66/A3kinzu66/README.md

-<h1 align="center">Hi 👋, I'm Kritika Aryan</h1>
+<h1 align="center">Hi , I'm Kritika Aryan</h1>
 <h6 align="center">A passionate Coding enthusiast from India, with a strong foundation in basics of coding, circuit design, embedded systems, and hardware-software integration and Machine Learning</h6><br><br>
 <h2>💫 About Me:</h2>
 <br>
-🎓 1st -year undergraduate student pursuing B. Tech in Computer Science and Engineering.<br><br>.🏫 Studying at VIT University.<br><br>💻 Interested in Robotics, Machine Learning and Software Development.<br><br>🔧 📁 Working on academic and personal projects to gain hands-on experience.<br><br>🌱 Passionate about building real-world applications and solving problems.<br><br>🛠️ Open to exploring new technologies and collaborating on projects.<br><br>📊 Familiar with tools like VS Code, Arduino IDE, Studio and many others.<br><br>📫 Always looking to learn and improve.
+ 1st -year undergraduate student pursuing B. Tech in Computer Science and Engineering.<br><br>.🏫 Studying at VIT University.<br><br> Interested in Robotics, Machine Learning and Software Development.<br><br>🔧  Working on academic and personal projects to gain hands-on experience.<br><br> Passionate about building real-world applications and solving problems.<br><br>🛠️ Open to exploring new technologies and collaborating on projects.<br><br>Familiar with tools like VS Code, Arduino IDE, Studio and many others.<br><br> Always looking to learn and improve.

 ###
 # 🙋Socials